google/accompanist/docs/placeholder.md

 ## Basic usage

-At the most basic usage, the modifier will draw a shape above your composable content, filled with the provided color.
+At the most basic usage, the modifier will draw a shape over your composable content, filled with the provided color.

 ![Basic Placeholder demo](basic.jpg)